 3. The consideration for settlement of a lawsuit includes payment of all fees and expenses, may include payment of liens and up front cash as well as periodic payments.

-4. The insurance company does not pay a check to the settlement company, they pay a check to wire funding to the qualified assignment company related to the structured settlement annuity issuing life insurance company or, in rare instances, buy and hold the annuity themselves to fund their obligation.
+4. The insurance company does not pay a check to the settlement company, they pay by check or wire transfer to the qualified assignment company related to the structured settlement annuity issuing life insurance company or, in rare instances, buy and hold the annuity themselves to fund their obligation.

 Losing all their Money, Really?